The Peak District is such a beautiful place to go walking and this Bamford to Ladybower Reservoir walk is one of my favourites.

 Bamford Mill to Ladybower Reservoir Family Peak District walk

-The first day, we got the train to Bamford and wandered down to Bamford Mill.
-This is somewhere we discovered last year and I can’t find much about it online, but you can find the location here.
-We just happened to stumble across it on a walk back from Ladybower Reservoir last year.
+The first day, we got the train to Bamford and wandered down to Bamford Mill where our walk starts.
+Bamford Mill is somewhere we discovered last year and I can’t find much about it online, but you can find the location here.
+We just happened to stumble across it on a walk back from Ladybower Reservoir last year and it’s such a wonderful place.
+I really recommend going there, it’s very secluded, almost feels like a fairytale garden.

 The village of Bamford is traditionally a mill village.
 It is so old and is featured in the domesday book.
 It is close to the River Derwent and has so many walking opportunities.
 The old corn mill in Bamford is now closed but behind it is a little nature-filled wier which ducks love to call home.
 When in bloom, it looks amazing, and you really have to stop and admire it.
 It is just a few minutes from the train station.